 Table of Contents

-Before we start talking about how to become a game designer, it’s important that you understand all of the different variables that make up an actual game designer’s job.
+Before we start talking about how to become a game designer, you must understand all of the different variables that make up an actual game designer’s job.
 You might think that it’s pretty self-explanatory, but you would probably be surprised by just how many people mix these things up.

 So, what does a video game designer career entail?
 Well, naturally, the obvious answer would be just that – video game design.
 However, as with most other specialties out there, game designers have a few different choices when it comes to choosing a specific career path.
 They can choose to become lead designers, content designers, level designers… There are a lot of possibilities to choose from!
-Depending on what exactly it is that you wish to do, you’ll have to choose a specific career path.
+Depending on what exactly it is that you wish to do, you’ll have to choose a specific career path after you learn how to become a game designer.
 For example, level designers are responsible for the creation of different environments, while lead designers take care of the technical side of things, while also mentoring their less-experienced colleagues.

 Overall, however, game designers are people that create the actual game that you see on your screen.
 All of the different kinds of these designers are responsible for different visual aspects, puzzles, quests (their design), and so on.
 That being said, most game designers do have to be knowledgeable in the field of coding, as well – there are a lot of tasks that a game designer will have to perform that require decent programming knowledge.